Astosi/farm_tracker_microservice/README.md

 - You must be seeing your user in that list
 - Choose your user and hit effective
 - Ensure that your user has permission of connect sql and view any database
+- You have to add the table specified on database section, in your database
+- You can add new entities there are some in entities file, it will be updated by time

 #### Idea
 - Go to demo/src/main/resources/application.properties